tarantool/doc/doc/tooling/tcm/tcm_cluster_monitoring.rst

 The graph view of the cluster topology is shown in a tree-like structure where leafs are the cluster's instances.
 Each instance's state is shown by its color.
-You can move the graph vertexes to arrange them as you like, and zoom in and out, which is helpful for bigger clusters.
+You can move the graph vertices to arrange them as you like, and zoom in and out, which is helpful for larger clusters.

 To switch to the graph view, click the graph button on the right of the search bar on the **Stateboard** page.